 - Make relevant courses of training available to approved kinship carers – to consolidate or improve knowledge, develop or build skills, promote wellbeing and to address identified issues as they arise.

-- Review learning and development plans for approved kinship carers as part of the annual review process.
+- Complete a carer agreement for approved carers as part of the review process.

 - Ensure all training is addressed within 3 months of training needs being identified.

 - Maintain records of all training undertaken by approved kinship carers.